 Fosamax is a medication that is used to treat osteoporosis and Paget's disease.
 The drug is also licensed to prevent osteoporosis in postmenopausal women.
-It comes in tablet form; however, a liquid form is also available for those who have difficulty swallowing tablets.
+It comes in tablet form.
 Possible side effects of Fosamax include muscle pain, joint pain, and indigestion.

 What Is Fosamax?